The System

 In short, instead of asking for opportunity we offer one.

-This is the key leadership principle.
+The fundamental shift is from pitching yourself to offering value.
 The sooner you change your mindset from "Hire me" to "How can I help?" the more successful you'll be.

 The fundamental mindset shift: from pitching yourself to offering value